“If it wasn’t for the olives in his martinis he’d starve to death”Milton Berle

 To begin with, the snacks you have with a martini should whet your appetite but not spoil it.
 You need to be hungry for dinner when your martini is over, otherwise you run the risk of pursuing alcoholic ruin rather than a civilised ascension to the next stage of the evening.

-Snacks to serve with a martini should be edible with one hand.
+Snacks to serve with a martini should be edible with one hand so you can hold your glass in the other.
 If you need both a knife and fork to eat a martini, it detracts from the martini.
-You should be able to hold your martini in one hand and take the food from a plate to your mouth with your other hand.

 Martini snacks should be bite-sized.
 There should be no slicing, cutting or biting off required.
 Again, you should be able to hold your martini in one hand, and pick up the food with the other hand.
 Having to bite it is inelegant.
 Please slice, chop or cut the relevant snacks into appropriate sizes in advance.